Study abroad opportunities

 Spending time living and studying in another country can be enormously enriching, and for many students it’s the opportunity of a lifetime.
 It allows you to experience a different culture, make new friends, and learn more about life elsewhere and about yourself.

-It’s a great confidence-booster, and besides being enormous fun, it’s also a an excellent addition to your CV – signalling to employers your adaptability and your readiness to take on new challenges.
+It’s a great confidence-booster and, besides being enormous fun, it’s also an excellent addition to your CV – signalling to employers your adaptability and your readiness to take on new challenges.

 Some of those programmes, like our BBA in European Management with its two years abroad, even give you the opportunity to both study and work in another country.
 Find out more about programmes you apply for via UCAS

 But you don’t necessarily have to enrol on one of those programmes from the start – the flexibility of our degree schemes mean you could still choose to compete for a place on our Study Abroad scheme during your first year, provided you have performed well enough in your academic studies.